 - Create and manage program engagements.

-Our fictional nonprofit, No More Homelessness (NMH), has trained its staff on PMM and is using it for all of its programs.
-The staff is happy with how it keeps track of client services—and leadership is happy to see a high-level view of the organization’s
+Our fictional nonprofit, No More Homelessness (NMH), has trained its staff on Program Management Module (PMM) and is using it for all of its programs.
+The staff is happy with how it keeps track of client services—and leadership is happy to see a high-level view of the organization’s work.